Azure Stack administration basics

 Your typical responsibilities

 Your users want to use services.
 From their perspective, your main role is to make these services available to them.
-You must decide which services to offer, and make those services available by creating quotas, plans, and offers.
+You must decide which services to offer, and make those services available by creating plans, offers, and quotas.
+For more information, see Overview of offering services in Azure Stack.

 You'll also need to add items to the marketplace, such as virtual machine images.
 The easiest way is to download marketplace items from Azure to Azure Stack.